 -

-Phishing links are difficult to block because:
+Phishing links are harder to block because:

 -

-URLs change frequently
+URLs change rapidly

 -